 What is Neovascular Glaucoma?

+A slight change in the filtration rate of eye fluid causes elevated intraocular pressure (IOP).
 Elevated intraocular pressure can lead to optic nerve damage (the communication pathway between the eye and brain), eventually causing glaucoma.

 Secondary vs. Primary Glaucoma

-Primary open-angle glaucoma is the most common type of glaucoma.
-It typically affects people over 60.
-It is the second leading cause of blindness worldwide.
+Primary glaucoma is the most common type of glaucoma.
+It typically affects people over 60 and is the second leading cause of blindness worldwide.